1953-1957::The Sourdough Lodge Boys Camp of Sooke, British Columbia

 Victoria, British Columbia

 In 1953, an all-boys club was formed in Victoria, British Columbia, to recall the time of the great Pacific gold rushes and to honour the old Sourdough miners of the Klondike.
-It was a different kind of club, operating with a full roster of kids and only a small schedule of activities that ran parallel to what they could afford.
-But the kids loved it, and when the club graciously accepted the donation of an old truck and the use of a wilderness lodge in the Sooke Hills, its small schedule of activities got a lot more exciting.
+It was a different kind of club, operating with a full roster of kids and only a small schedule of activities that ran parallel to what they could afford, but the kids loved it.
+When the club graciously accepted the donation of an old truck and the use of a wilderness lodge in the Sooke Hills, its small schedule of activities got a lot more exciting.

 "1957::The Old Truck"